ietf-wg-idr/RFC4271bis/rfc4271bis.md

 In the context of this document, the term "IP address" refers to an IP Version 4 address {{!RFC791}}.

-Routing information exchanged via BGP supports only the destination- based forwarding paradigm, which assumes that a router forwards a packet based solely on the destination address carried in the IP header of the packet.
-This, in turn, reflects the set of policy decisions that can (and cannot) be enforced using BGP.
-Note that some policies cannot be supported by the destination-based forwarding paradigm, and thus require techniques such as source routing (aka explicit routing) to be enforced.
-Such policies cannot be enforced using BGP either.
-For example, BGP does not enable one AS to send traffic to a neighboring AS for forwarding to some destination (reachable through but) beyond that neighboring AS, intending that the traffic take a different route to that taken by the traffic originating in the neighboring AS (for that same destination).
-On the other hand, BGP can support any policy conforming to the destination-based forwarding paradigm.
+The functionality documented in this specification supports the destination-based forwarding paradigm, which assumes that a router forwards a packet based solely on the destination address carried in the IP header of the packet.
+BGP as documented herein can support any policy conforming to the destination-based forwarding paradigm.
+Some policies cannot be supported by the destination-based forwarding paradigm, and thus require techniques such as source routing (aka explicit routing) to be enforced.
+Many extensions to BGP exist, which may enable such policies.
+These extensions are beyond the scope of this document.

-BGP-4 provides a new set of mechanisms for supporting Classless Inter-Domain Routing (CIDR) {{?RFC1518}} {{?RFC1519}}.
+BGP-4 provides a set of mechanisms for supporting Classless Inter-Domain Routing (CIDR) {{?RFC1518}} {{?RFC1519}}.
 These mechanisms include support for advertising a set of destinations as an IP prefix and eliminating the concept of a network "class" within BGP.
-BGP-4 also introduces mechanisms that allow aggregation of routes, including aggregation of AS paths.
+BGP-4 also includes mechanisms that allow aggregation of routes.

 This document uses the term 'Autonomous System' (AS) throughout.
 The classic definition of an Autonomous System is a set of routers under